-Learning and development continues to be a focus for organisations, but the set up and delivery of training sessions has had to change drastically due to COVID-19.
+Learning and development continue to be a focus for organisations, but the setup and delivery of training sessions has had to change drastically due to COVID-19.

 We predict that virtual learning on both a micro and macro level will continue to rise in popularity over the coming months and years, as will be the application of robust learning methodologies by providers.

 Quite simply, a trainer with a laptop on a bunch of books won’t cut the mustard in the new world.
 State of the art studios with learning methods grounded in neuroscience and a commitment to excellence will be what employees expect in their professional development, and so they damn well should.

 With many conferences and large-scale internal events cancelled amidst travel bans and gathering restrictions, there’s been an increase in demand for high-quality, virtually delivered training events, with longer-term follow up professional development attached to it.

 In many cases, it’ll be the economics that drives this.
 A 500 person 2-day conference would cost an organisation between 250k-500k – that’s big bikkies.

 But when a virtual experience can be delivered for a quarter of the price with little to no loss in productivity and a tailored post-conference experience…well, let’s just say, watch this space.